hewison-chris/agora-cl-docs/website/docs/prysm-usage/parameters.md

 Loading parameters via .YAML file is optional.
 :::

-Prysm now supports loading flag values from a specified `.yaml` file.
+Agora-cl now supports loading flag values from a specified `.yaml` file.
 Defining parameters in this way cuts back on terminal clutter and allows unique startup profiles to be saved independently.

-The below steps show how place a common Prysm flag into a YAML file and how to specify it at start up.
+The below steps show how place a common Agora-cl flag into a YAML file and how to specify it at start up.

 ### GNU\Linux, Mac, ARM64
-1. In your Prysm working directory, create a `.yaml` file and open it in a text editor.
+1. In your Agora-cl working directory, create a `.yaml` file and open it in a text editor.

 2. Add the following lines to the file before closing and saving:
 ```sh
 datadir: '/data'
 ```

-3. Start the Prysm beacon chain as normal, while specifying the location of the `.yaml` like so:
+3. Start the Agora-cl beacon chain as normal, while specifying the location of the `.yaml` like so:
 ```sh
 ./prysm.sh beacon-chain --config-file=/path/to/file.yaml
 ```